Part of a series on Gijinka / Moe Anthropomorphism. [View Related Entries]

 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 The game was also the eighth most searched term within Japan on Google in 2013.
-On 30 December 2013, GameSpark named Kantai Collection as the online game category title for its game of the year awards of 2013.
+On December 30th, 2013, GameSpark named Kantai Collection as the online game category title for its game of the year awards of 2013.

 The Anime adaptation is confirmed to air in 2014, the anime is produced by Diomedea.